nxt-dev/nxt-dev.github.io/docs/user_docs/docs/reference.md

 ![proxy_children.PNG](../images/proxy_children.PNG)

-As soon as you begin to edit proxy children, the are converted into real editable nodes and exist in the hierarchy
+As soon as you begin to edit proxy children, the are converted into real editable nodes and exist in the hierarchy.

 !!! note
     The hierarchy has the final opinion in the composite. _UNLESS_ the node has an local opinion on the data.